Imperial Orcs military concerns

 Overview

-It is commonly assumed that the Orc love of battle would cause them to throw themselves into the thickest fighting without a care for their own lives.
+It is commonly assumed that the orc love of battle would cause them to throw themselves into the thickest fighting without a care for their own lives.
 Such behaviour is sometimes observed of the forces of barbarian nations; their warriors are often overcome by battle-lust.
 However the Imperial Orcs are painfully aware of their limited numbers and the need to preserve every life to ensure that future generations of their nation prospers.
-The burden of this responsibility tends to fall squarely on the their military leaders - the generals who command the armies and those who lead the heroes at Anvil.
-Life is precious - an Orc has but one life to make their mark.
+The burden of this responsibility tends to fall squarely on their military leaders - the generals who command the armies and those who lead the heroes at Anvil.
+Life is precious - an orc has but one life to make their mark.

 Although orcs strive to preserve themselves and their legion, cowardice is one of the most heinous of crimes – an act of self-preservation which threatens others.
-By contrast, the truest form of courage an orc can show is to give their life so that the legion can survive; it is difficult to become an ancestor if you fall before old age, and as this is the very zenith of orcish achievement, it takes a truly selfless orc to make the hardest sacrifice.
+By contrast, the truest form of courage an orc can show is to give their life so that the legion can survive: it is difficult to become an ancestor if you fall before old age, and as this is the very zenith of orcish achievement, it takes a truly selfless orc to make the hardest sacrifice.
 Tales are told of such heroes, but they are always tinged with regret at the waste of life.
-Every orc that falls in battle is seen as a cause for sorrow, an early death prevents them from becoming an ancestor as well as diminishing the strength of the legions.
+Every orc that falls in battle is seen as a cause for sorrow: an early death prevents them from becoming an ancestor as well as diminishing the strength of the legions.

 The barbarian orcs once harboured a particular hatred for the Imperial Orcs, often singling them out on the battlefield where possible.
 Some claim this hatred goes back to the time of the uprising when the barbarians refused to aid Thrace and his kin and slaughtered any orcs who made their way over the border.
-In recent times however this old hatred appears to have abated to be replaced by something akin to a grudging respect.
+In recent times however, this old hatred appears to have abated to be replaced by something akin to a grudging respect.
 There is a great deal of speculation as to why this may be the case, but no concrete conclusion has been reached.

 Imperial Armies